mercadopago/devsite-docs/guides/payments/web-payment-checkout/latest/configurations.en.md

 ## Optimize Ad Conversion

 We know it’s important to maximize your ads effectiveness.
-For this reason, we offer you the choice integrating Mercado Pago Checkout with Facebook Ads and Google Ads platforms, in order to associate payments to your campaigns.
+For this reason, we offer you the choice integrating Checkout Pro with Facebook Ads and Google Ads platforms, in order to associate payments to your campaigns.

 > NOTE
 >